ni/ams-capabilities/CONTRIBUTING.md

 Note: UINT64, Timestamps and Single are not supported by PAtools

 # Adding a new LLC
-:cactus: When working with a team on Capabilties, be strategic when updating the AMS Capabilities project file because it will not be trivial to merge.
+:cactus: When working with a team on Capabilties, be strategic when updating the BLS Capabilities project file because it will not be trivial to merge.

 Once you know that you have a new generic capability LLC to implement, you're going to need to create a new folder and class, deriving from the Capability.lvclass or a parent class, e.g. Setpoint.lvclass or Actual Value.lvclass.

 ## Create the Class

-1. Open the AMS Capabilities project.
+1. Open the BLS Capabilities project.
 1. Right-click the "Low Level Capabilities" folder or a matching subfolder (e.g. "Current").
 1. Select New->Class.
 1. Name your Capability.